getpopper/popper/docs/sections/cli_features.md

 ```

-## Continuously validating a pipeline
+## Continuously validating a workflow

 The `ci` subcommand generates configuration files for multiple CI
 systems.
 The syntax of this command is the following: